 The impish New York troubadour known for a) being incredibly prolific and b) the occasional public meltdown on the internet, returns with some new material.
-His output to date has spanned straight country, alt.rock and even punk and his latest self-titled offering is his fourteenth studio album.
+His output to date has spanned straight country, alt.rock, Taylor Swift and even punk.

 Studio Symphony Orchestra: 70th Anniversary Concert